WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 You can use a plugin-based WAF or a cloud WAF from your host or a security provider.

-Setting up a WAF is easy.
-You can either change your DNS records to point to the firewall service, or your security plugin can manage it for you.
-Once active, you can view reports of blocked threats and adjust firewall rules.
+Setting up a Web Application Firewall (WAF) is straightforward.
+You have two options: you can either update your DNS records to direct traffic to the firewall service, or you can use your security plugin to manage the setup for you.
+Once the WAF is active, you can view reports on blocked threats and adjust the firewall rules as needed.

 A Content Delivery Network (CDN) stores copies of the website files on servers around the world.
 When someone visits your website, they get content from the server closest to them.
 This gives fast loading speeds.

-As a bonus, many CDN providers like Cloudflare offer DDoS (Distributed Denial of Service) protection.
+As a bonus, many CDN providers, such as Cloudflare, offer DDoS (Distributed Denial of Service) protection.
 If hackers attempt to attack your website with traffic, the CDN absorbs the attack and sends only legitimate traffic to your server.

 Not everyone needs admin access.
 Too many admins increase the risk of a breach.